 Dr. Ed Cleino taught in public schools in Missouri before coming South and teaching at Vanderbilt University 1939 to 1942.
 He entered the Army Air Force in 1942, and was commissioned in 1943.
 Dr. Cleino served at several airfields before being assigned to the 20th Air Force on Guam, where the mission was “round trips” to Japan.
 Following WW II, he and his young family moved to the University of Alabama in 1949, as the College of Education was opening its Music Education program.
 Dr. Cleino designed and opened Alabama’s first Master’s Program in Music Education in 1951, followed by doctoral programs in 1960.
 He has been a member of the Music Educators National Conference (later renamed National Association for Music Education) for 70 years, and was President of the Southern Division 1969-1973.
 He edited Ala Breve for about ten years, and served as AMEA Membership Chairman for many years.
 With the opening of the state-wide “Educational Television Network,” beginning in 1956, Dr. Cleino taught TV music lessons designed for in-school use.
 The series, called “Music Time,” was used by 50,000 to 65,000 children each week, with the program continuing for 17 years.
 Though Dr. Cleino retired in 1978, he continued to serve as a mentor to undergraduate music students at UA.
 His greatest pride was in the success of his former students in their teaching of music in Alabama and in many other states.

-Dianne Johnson is the Director of the Department of Arts Education for the Jefferson County School System where she is responsible for overseeing the choral and elementary music, band, visual arts, theatre and debate programs of 52 schools.
+Dianne Johnson retired as the Director of the Department of Arts Education for the Jefferson County School System where she is responsible for overseeing the choral and elementary music, band, visual arts, theatre and debate programs of 52 schools.
 From 1996 – 2006 she served as the elementary and choral music supervisor and from 2000-2005 also served as the band supervisor overseeing the instrumental programs of 13 high schools and 11 middle schools.
 She has taught at all levels including elementary, middle, high school and college.
 She became a member of NAfME, the National Association for Music Education, as a college student and has remained active at both the national and state level since that time.
 Dianne is a Southern Division NAfME Past President and served as a member of the Benchmarks Committee for Content Standard Five.
 Other services to NAfME include: Clinician at the 1994 National Conference, NAfME National Certified Music Educator, 1991, participation in the Symposium for National Standards in the Arts and participation in the National Assembly and planning conferences of the Southern Division.
 She has also served as President of the Alabama Music Educators Association, president of the Elementary/General Division, and chair of the Society for General Music.
 Her articles have appeared in professional publications such as; Ala Breve, Collegiate Exchange, and Teaching Music.
 She has been honored as guest conductor and keynote speaker for numerous local, state, and national conferences.
 In 1989-90, the Alabama Music Educators honored her with its Outstanding Music Educator of the Year Award.
 Dianne holds Bachelor and Master of Music Education degrees from the University of Montevallo and a master’s level Orff Certificate from the University of Memphis.

 Colonel Carleton Butler was born February 2, 1907 in Edinberg, Ohio and died May 27, 1993 in Ashville, North Carolina.
 He attended high school in Warren, Ohio graduating in 1924.
 He attended Dana’s Musical Institute from 1924-28; Kent State University from 1928-32; and the University of Alabama in 1935.
 He was band director in the Elementary School in Birmingham, Alabama in 1929-30; Ramsay High School, Birmingham, Alabama 1930-34; and the University of Alabama Tuscaloosa, Alabama from 1935 until his retirement in 1969.
 He was also band director at Tuscaloosa High School from 1935 until 1946.
 During his 34 years as band director at the University of Alabama, Colonel Butler was a driving influential force behind the band movement in the State of Alabama.
 In 1939 he called a meeting of Alabama band directors at the University of Alabama to form the Alabama Bandmasters Association of which he was elected the first President.
 Colonel Butler was loved by his band members and respected by his peers.
 He lifted the “Million Dollar Band” to National prominence through his insistence of high, quick stepping, elaborate maneuvers, and accuracy and style of musical performance.
 He conceived the fabled time, temperature, and score drill that baffled and delighted fans at home and at the many national appearances at the major bowls.
 Colonel Butler was appointed Honorary Colonel in the Reserve Officers’ Training Corps, University of Alabama in 1940 and appointed Honorary Colonel in the Great State of Alabama by Governor John Patterson in 1959.
 In 1968 he was presented a plaque by the University of Alabama Student Body, for 34 years of outstanding service to the University and the “Million Dollar Band” .
 Also in 1968 he was presented a Certificate of Appreciation for “Outstanding Service to Music Education in the State of Alabama” for serving as president of the Alabama Music Educators Association in 1956 and 1958.
 In 1969 a resolution was enacted and appointment as Professor Emeritus of Music upon retirement was conferred on Colonel Butler by The Board of Trustees of the University of Alabama.
 Also, a resolution was enacted by the Alabama House of Representatives, the Senate concurring that the legislature expressing appreciation to Colonel Carleton K. Buler for 34 years as director of The University of Alabama Band.
 He was awarded the “Outstanding Bandmasters Award” by Phi Beta Mu, national bandmasters honorary fraternity in 1969.
 In 1979 $10,000 was donated by former students and friends for the University of Alabama scholarships in the name of Colonel Butler and in 1980, to honor Colonel Butler, the Board of Trustees of the University of Alabama the naming and dedication of the band practice field,”Butler Field”.
 Colonel Butler was inducted into the Phi Beta Mu Alabama Bandmasters Hall of Fame in 1976.